Skip to navigation Skip to content

 • FTB Part A instalments unless:

 • they are in an employment income nil rate period from 1 July 2018.
-They are required to provide an income estimate within 21 days of the request to provide an estimate, or their FTB will cancel (CAN-OIS)
+They are required to provide an income estimate within 21 days of the request to provide an estimate, or their FTB will cancel off income support (CAN-OIS)

 • their pension status is current zero rate (CZR) for reason PLS from 1 July 2019

-• FTB Part B. Exempt customers who are not receiving CCS do not need to provide an estimate of their income
+• FTB Part B. Exempt customers who are not receiving CCS do not need to provide an estimate of their income.
+They may wish to provide one however, to reduce the risk of being overpaid the FTB A supplement during bulk reconciliation

 Customers affected by mandatory continuous adjustment of FTB may wish to provide an estimate in order to recalculate any amount withheld due to the continuous adjustment.
-If they do provide an estimate, Service Officers must ensure the estimate is reasonable before recording it.
+If they do provide a new estimate, Service Officers must ensure the estimate is reasonable before recording it.

 Single ISP customers are subject to the Part A supplement income limit.
 Customers who anticipate they will have income exceeding the Part A supplement income limit may wish to provide an estimate to reduce the risk of being overpaid the FTB Part A supplement during bulk reconciliation.